meichic/python_challenge/README.md

-Analysis with Python script
--created a Python script for analyzing the financial records of a company -created a Python script that analyzes the votes from a poll
+Analysis with Python script 1) created a Python script for analyzing the financial records of a company and 2) created a Python script that analyzes the votes from a poll